 Skater Rob Dyrdek Accused of Defrauding L.A. of Millions

-Over two dozen times, Rob Dyrdek has offered to give local governments “design services” to build Street League “certified” skate parks.
-Dyrdek never says what these design services are, but says they’re worth $50,000 and must go directly to his own business partner.
-Dyrdek’s offer is usually contingent on Joe Ciaglia, of California Skateparks construction, getting a contract to build that’s worth twenty times the donation.
+Still unanswered for, over two dozen times, Rob Dyrdek has offered to give local governments “design services” to build Street League-style or “certified” skate parks.
+Dyrdek never says what these design services are, but claims they’re worth $50,000 and must go directly to his own business partner.
+Dyrdek’s offer is usually contingent on Joe Ciaglia, of California Skateparks construction, getting a contract to build that’s worth twenty times Dyrdek’s stated value of the donation.
 Dyrdek’s offer also puts in writing that Drydek and Ciaglia get free use of the plazas for their Street League skate tour, creating long-term profits through the huge cost the Street League corporation saves in venue rental and temporary course construction.

 Stoner Skate Plaza stands as a prime example of the results of this allegedly criminal enterprise.
-Literally dozens of local, state and federal laws were broken to construct a massive complex mere feet from residences.
-The Stoner Park Noise Impact and Mitigation Evaluation Report by Behrens and Associate, Inc. found the noise to be “unhealthful to humans.”
+A list of local, state and federal laws were broken to construct a massive complex mere feet from residences, resulting in a clear all-day violation of city noise laws.
+Residents turned out in large numbers to protest at neighborhood council meetings to no avail.
+A sound study by Behrens and Associate, Inc. found the noise to be “unhealthful to humans.”
 Real-estate losses are in the millions, with a spike in the number of devalued homes for sale and apartment vacancies.
-The city has proposed to spend an additional $1 million in taxpayer money to wall up the skate plaza.
+The city has failed to deliver on a promise to spend an additional $1 million in taxpayer money for noise-protection measures.

 1. Attempting to collude and bid-rig the Hansen Dam skate park project.